lochbrunner/chop-specs/README.md

 * Allows expressive code
 * No distinction be space and newline in the code.
 * Using much of the C++ STL internally where appropriate
+* Also suitable for creating proprietary and/or certified libraries

 Inspired by